tuhingupta/tuhingupta.github.io/README.md

 Changes to the style sheets should be done using scss file located under ``` $home/_scss ``` .

-main.css file is auto build when Grunt task is run.
+main.css file is auto built when Grunt task is run.